A-nk-ita/WorkFlow-Data-Model/README.md

 # WorkFlow-Data-Model
-A datamodel that automatically passes the document from one actor(i.e manager,doctor,employee) to another acto after being reviewed.
+A datamodel that automatically passes the document from one actor(i.e manager,doctor,employee) to another actor after being reviewed.